IDTSEC/road-to-cybersec/labs/detect_failed_SSH_logins/readme.md

 - finds lines with 'Failed Password'
 - extracts the source IPs and counts how many times each IP failed
 - sorts the list by most suspicious IPs

+- still pending for the files to upload